vergelli/API-GUI-testing-project/README.md

-# PwC-challenge-project

-## Project Overview

-This project aims to resolve both the API and GUI test automation challenges.

 ---

 ### A Greeting to You

 _Thanks for checking out my work!
-I didn’t want to miss the opportunity to greet whoever is reviewing this project.
+I didn’t want to miss the opportunity to greet whoever reviews this project.
 I hope this message finds you well, and that we can meet soon to move forward with this opportunity—which I’m really excited about._

 _Best regards,
 Federico J. V._